Wood burning stoves: what you need to know

 To see what other elements you need to consider when buying, including the stove efficiency and fuels to use, go to how to buy a stove.

-Once you've decided, head to our wood-burning stove reviews to discover which brands people rated highest - one got an impressive customer score of 94%.
+Once you've decided, head to our wood-burning stove reviews of big-name companies to discover which brands people rated highest - one brand got an impressive customer score of 94%.

 In order to check what kind of work needs doing before fitting the stove, an installer will come to your home to look at all aspects of the room.
 From whether there is a chimney or what state it's in, to the size of your room and how many windows and doors you have.

-If you have a chimney already, an installer will run a ‘smoke test', usually using a smoke pellet in the chimney.
+If you have a chimney already, an installer may run a ‘smoke test’, usually using a smoke pellet in the chimney.
 This will show whether there are any cracks or fissures letting smoke out of the chimney.
+If they don't do one, we'd recommend suggesting they do.

 If this is inconclusive, the installer will use a camera to check inside the chimney.
 Installers are legally bound if anything goes wrong, so it’s not uncommon for an installer to reline the chimney, especially if the building is old.
 You should be given a written breakdown of the results, so ask for one if you're not.